PHOSP-COVID study data protection privacy notice

 - We and our partners are under an obligation to maintain confidentiality in our handling of participants’ information;

-- We are making information about our research and use of their information available to participants and the public through this privacy notice which is available on this Study website and the University’s main website
+- We are making information about our research and use of their information available to participants and the public through this privacy notice which is available on the website of the study and the University’s website.

 How will this affect the rights of participants?

-Participants involved in this research will not be able to exercise their rights to access their personal information, to request correction of inaccurate information or erasure of their information, to restrict processing of information or to object to our processing of their information even if they leave the study.
-GDPR Articles 15,16,17,18 and 21 will not apply.
+Participants involved in this research will not be able to exercise their rights to access their personal information, to request correction of inaccurate information (where they cannot do this themselves) or erasure of their information, to restrict processing of information or to object to our processing of their information even if they leave the study.
+UK GDPR Articles 15,16,17,18 and 21 will not apply.